-A change of 25 basis point ("bp") in interest rate at the end of reporting period would have increased / (decreased) equity and post-tax loss by the amount shown below.
+A change of 25 basis point ("bp") in interest rate at the end of reporting period would have increased equity and decreased post-tax loss by the amount shown below.

 The analysis assumes that all other variables, in particular foreign currency rates, remain unchanged.